maxweill/Konakona/README.md

 ##### API Keys
 There are also API keys that you must fill out.
 You will need to sign up for a twitter developer account in order to gain access to these.
 For more info, see Twitter's website. https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api

-These keys & secrets should be placed in the corresponding variables in the 'keys.consumer' and 'settings.keys.access' trees.
+These keys & secrets should be placed in the corresponding variables in the 'keys.consumer' and 'keys.access' trees.

 ### Future Enhancements
 * Burn in subtitles.
 (Currently soft-subtitles are not supported).